ixion-spacecat/ixions-realm/content/blog/2025/2024-in-summary.md

 ---
 title: 2024 in Summary
+displayTitle: 2024 in Summary...
-subtitle: The good, the bad, and the therapy
+description: The good, the bad, and the therapy
 redirect_from: /posts/2025/01-15-2024-in-summary
 date: 2025-01-15
 ---

-This is my submission for the 32 bit cafe {%link "https://32bit.cafe/newyear25/" %}32-Bit Cafe's Year In Review event{%endlink%}.

-This is also my first blog post!
-Yay blog! 😁

----

-# 2024 in Summary...

 <img src="/images/blog/titanic-felt-cute.webp" alt="An illustration of the Titanic sailing confidently forward against the sunset, with the caption 'Felt cute, might hit an iceburg later and sink, IDK'" style="max-width: 100%"/>